How to Make Coffee with a Moka Pot

 Without wanting to sound like a broken record, I always recommend freshly grinding your beans before brewing.
 There’s a helpful post reviewing the best hand coffee grinders up on my blog.
 When you’re ready to fill your moka pot with coffee, it’s important to choose the appropriate grind setting.
 To clear the air, although the moka pot is also referred to as Italian espresso maker or stovetop espresso maker, it is impossible to prepare true espresso with it.
 You’d need 9 bars of pressure to create a thick crema on top, whereas the moka coffee is extracted with only 1.5 bars of pressure.
 To find the right moka pot grind size, don’t grind your coffee as fine as you would for espresso to avoid overextraction and clogging the filter screen.
 An espresso grind is too fine for the moka pot.
 I use a Comandante grinder and choose a grind setting between espresso and drip coffee, which translates to 15-20 clicks.
 If your coffee tastes bitter, try to grind even coarser.

-How to Brew Coffee with a Moka Pot Step by Step
+How to Use a Moka Pot – Step by Step Instructions

 1. Use a Clean Moka Pot